frank-895/mango_disease_web_app/README.md

 ## 🧪 Sample Test Users
 - Username: `testuser`
 - Password: `testpass`
-> You can use this account to explore the app without affecting real data.
+> You can use this account to explore the app without affecting real data

 ## 📂 Project Structure
 ```bash